U.S. DDG-113 William S. Sims Guided Missile Destroyer:

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.

-Maximum Effective Range: As per cruise, long range, or medium range missile type Go to Revised bomb and missile table).
+Maximum Effective Range: As per cruise, long range, or medium range missile type Go to revised bomb and missile tables for details.)

-Mega Damage: As per cruise, long range, or medium range missile type Go to Revised bomb and missile table).
+Mega Damage: As per cruise, long range, or medium range missile type Go to revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of 2, 4, 16, or 32 for both launchers per melee and can be fired at multiple targets at the same time.